 Jennifer joined the MSBG team in 2007 and for six years served as a teacher in the Early Childhood program, before moving to teaching in Lower Elementary.
 Jennifer graduated with a Bachelor Degree in Science of Education from BGSU.
 She received her Early Childhood Montessori Credential from Adrian, Michigan.
 Jennifer is a proud mom of three daughters and Grandmother to one granddaughter.
 She enjoys reading and spending time with people who make her laugh.
 Jennifer feels, “blessed and fortunate to go to work every day and feels that she has made a difference.
 “To love what you do is to live life to the fullest.”

-Jeremy is the MSBG Extended Care Coordinator and has been with us since 2015.
+Jeremy is our Middle School teacher and has been with us since 2015.
 He has an MBA in Human Resource Management.
-Jeremy started working in childcare while he was still in high school and periodically works as a substitute teacher.
+Jeremy started working in childcare while he was still in high school.
 Jeremy and his wife Heidi have a son who attends MSBG.
 Jeremy enjoys running and playing basketball.
 He is also a semi-accomplished singer and guitarist.
 Jeremy feels, “the best aspect of the job is getting to watch the kids be creative and proud of it.
 I love encouraging them to explore that creativity and advance their own potential through experience.
 That engaging environment is what makes Montessori the best choice.”

 Kate is a teacher in the Early Childhood East classroom.
 She attended Bowling Green State University and graduated with a degree in Sociology with a minor in Psychology.
 Kate was a probation officer for nine years prior to joining the MSBG team in 2013.
 She has served as aide in the East Classroom for two years and prior to that served as our Fundraising Coordinator.
 Through her kids being students at the school, she continued to become more involved and served as the CAPE President for two years.
 This involvement led her to changing career paths and join MSBG’s staff.